 - 1. Students who desire to shadow non-CUSOM clinicians must arrange the experience on their own. - 2.
 These are non-CUSOM sanctioned experiences thus: - a.
 CUSOM will not obtain affiliation agreements with the sites in order to provide shadowing experiences. - b.
-CUSOM will not provide the clinician or site with any student records including, but not limited to, results of drug screens and background checks, immunization records, academic performance information or letters of recommendation. - c.
-Students may not wear their CUSOM name tag. - d.
+CUSOM will not provide the clinician or site with any student records including, but not limited to, results of drug screens and background checks, immunization records, academic performance information, or letters of recommendation. - c.
 Students or the physician they are shadowing are not protected by malpractice insurance through Campbell University.

-- e.
-Students acknowledge that Campbell University will not be liable for any medical care or expenses if they are injured or become ill during the clinical shadowing experience.
-They also release Campbell University from any liability from any injury or illness which occurs during the shadowing experience. - 3.
+- d.
+Students acknowledge that Campbell University will not be liable for any medical care or expenses if they are injured or become ill during, or as a result of, the clinical shadowing experience.
+They also release Campbell University from any liability for any injury or illness which occurs during the shadowing experience. - 3.
 Even if engaging in shadowing experiences with non-CUSOM clinicians or clinical sites, students must abide by all general guidelines noted previously in this document.